Reverse Osmosis Filters: How RO it Works

 You see, osmosis occurs in nature without any energy applied to the process.
 To get it to work in reverse, you have to “push” water back through the reverse osmosis filter or membrane.
 To do this, the system must apply pressure that is greater than the natural pressure present.

-When water is pushed back through the membrane, most of the sodium chloride molecules (and other contaminants) are left behind.
-The result is desalinated water on the other side of the membrane.
-The membrane also blocks contaminants other than saline, leaving you with clean water.
+When water is pushed back through the reverse osmosis membrane, most of the sodium chloride molecules (and other contaminants) are left behind.

 Now that you understand the reverse osmosis process, you might be wondering how we can harness that process for everyday use.